Lanakila Camp

-Lanakila Camp is a private summer camp for boys on Lake Morey in Fairlee, Vermont.
+Lanakila Camp is a private summer camp for boys aged 8-14 on Lake Morey in Fairlee, Vermont.
 Founded in 1922 on the grounds of a 19th-century farm property, it is one of the state's older organized camps, with a significant number of period buildings in the Adirondack rustic style.
-The camp offers an array of outdoor activities, including water and field sports and hiking, and indoor arts and crafts programs, all generally infused with an educational purpose.
-It has a full 7 and a half week session, as well as two three-week sessions, typically running from late June to mid-August.
-During the off-season, its facilities are used as the Hulbert Outdoor Center, an educational center for adults, children, school groups and special events.
+The camp offers an array of outdoor activities, including water, field sports, and hiking, as well as indoor arts programs, all generally infused with an educational purpose.
+It has a full 7-week session (late June to early August), as well as two three-and-a-half-week sessions (Running from late June to mid-July, as well as mid-July to early August).
+During the off-season, its facilities are used as the Hulbert Outdoor Center, an educational center for adults, children, school groups and special events including things like weddings.
 The camp property was listed on the National Register of Historic Places in 2003.

 Facilities

 Lanakila Camp is located at the northern tip of Lake Morey, on a parcel of nearly 483 acre that extends up the hillside to the west.
-The campus facilities located on either side of Lake Morey Road, the town road which encircles the lake.
+The campus facilities are located on either side of Lake Morey Road, the town road which encircles the lake.
 Its visual focal point is the large Main House, where the camp offices and dining hall are found.
 It is located on the north side of Lake Morey Road, where it makes a sharp turn from south to east, with Brushwood Road running west.
 The house's oldest portions date to about 1850, when the property was a farm, with a barn of similar period located behind it serving as the camp's main assembly hall.
 Camper residential facilities are divided into clusters, most located within view of the road, and consist of a combination of cabins and tents set on platforms.
 Other facilities include a boat shed, craft building, infirmary, and a castle, as well as several structures and buildings that have been built by campers over the years.